-Caring in sharing
+Caring in Sharing

 During your time in the inpatient treatment facility at Houghton House you will receive a lot of education around addiction.
 This takes place in the form of workshops and lectures.
 It is an insightful experience as the addict and alcoholic builds an understanding of the disease called addiction.
 It is of fundamental importance to understand what you are dealing with and these lectures and workshops form an integral part of your road to recovery.

-Counselling and group therapy
+Counselling and Group Therapy

 One on one counselling sessions happen once a week, while group therapy takes place daily.
-During group therapy sessions clients are encouraged to share their experiences with the group, as addicts can relate to each other’s stories, and in doing so are able to reflect and gain insight into their own behaviours.
-Group therapy is lead by the trained professional counsellors of Houghton House and is an essential part of understanding one’s addictive behaviours and patterns, and the road to breaking free of them.
+During group therapy sessions patients are encouraged to share their experiences with the group, as addicts can relate to each other’s stories, and in doing so are able to reflect and gain insight into their own behaviours.
+Group therapy is lead by the trained professional counsellors of Houghton House and is an essential part of understanding one’s addictive behaviours and patterns, and the road to sober living and breaking free of them.

-Clients are also asked to journal daily in a diary, which is read each morning by their assigned counsellor.
+Patients are also asked to journal daily in a diary, which is read each morning by their assigned counsellor.
 This is so that the counsellor can have constant awareness of their client’s state of mind and anything they may be struggling with, in order to offer them continuous help and guidance.

 One of the uncomfortable experiences upon being admitted is the fact that your luggage will be checked and some items may be confiscated for the duration of your stay.
 This is to assure that no one brings anything into the rehab facility that could be harmful to themselves or those around them.
-Clients are not allowed to have any medication in their rooms.
-Clients that are on chronic medication will be administered their medication at specific times by a medical professional.
+Patients are not allowed to have any medication in their rooms.
+Patients that are on chronic medication will be administered their medication at specific times by a medical professional.

 What not to bring to Rehab